rust-lang/rfcs/text/3550-new-range.md

 We could choose to make `new_range.into_iter()` resolve to a legacy range type.
 This would reduce the number of new types we need to add to the standard library.

 But the legacy range types have a much larger API surface than other `Iterator`s in the standard library, which typically only implement the various iterator traits and maybe have a `remainder` method.
-This can reduce optimization potential for the iterators, possibly limiting performance.
+Using the legacy range types this way would break convention and could reduce optimization potential for the iterators, possibly limiting performance.

 # Prior art
 [prior-art]: #prior-art